Delicious apricot jalapeno jam cheese topper recipe, perfect for holiday get-togethers or as holiday gifts from your kitchen.

 Instructions

-- Place diced apricots in a small bowl and add the white vinegar.
-Stir and push the apricot pieces down so that they are covered by the vinegar.
+- Place the diced dried apricots in a small bowl and add the white vinegar.
+Stir well and push the apricot pieces down so that they are covered by the vinegar.
 Cover the bowl with plastic wrap and let stand at room temperature for 4 hours, stirring a couple of times.

 - Near the end of your 4 hours, dice up your onion and peppers.

-- Add the soaked apricots and any remaining vinegar into a medium saucepan.
-Add your diced red onion, red pepper and jalapeno pepper into the saucepan and then the 2 cups of sugar.
-Stir to combine.
+- Add the soaked apricots together with any remaining vinegar in the bowl into a medium saucepan.
+Add the diced red onion, red pepper and jalapeño pepper to the saucepan.
+Add the sugar and stir to combine.

 How long will this keep in the fridge?